The generalised scaling function: a systematic study: Summary and outlook

+A leading strong coupling $g\gg j$, our results match the simple calculations in the thermodynamic limit framework of the $O(6)$ nonlinear sigma model \cite {BF}, thus confirming the Alday-Maldacena proposal \cite {AM} on the presence of the $O(6)$ nonlinear sigma model in the $sl(2)$ sector of ${\cal N}=4$ SYM \cite{BK}.
+Eventually, we have also detailed the deviations of the exact scaling functions $f_n(g)$ from their $O(6)$ values.
+For this purpose, we have found useful to parametrise the various $f_n(g)$ by quantities ('masses') all converging to the $O(6)$ NLSM mass gap $m(g)$ at leading order and we have computed their different corrections.
+This was also better illustrated by numerical evaluations of the subleading corrections to (\ref {f3}-\ref {f8}) (Subsection 5.2).

+For what concerns future work, several directions are possible.
+First, as we stated in section 2, the equations (\ref {hatsigma0}, \ref {sigmaeq2}) are suitable for the study of the subleading correction $f^{(0)}(g,j)$ to the anomalous dimension (\ref {corrsud}) (in the regime (\ref {jlimit})).
+This will be the subject of a future publication.

-For what concerns future work, one has to say that in the $sl(2)$ sector of ${\cal N}=4$ SYM other regimes - e.g. the large $j$ regime in the context of limit (\ref {jlimit}) \cite {BEC} - and, more generally, limits different from (\ref {jlimit}) are relevant for comparisons with pure string theory results.
+Then, one has to say that in the $sl(2)$ sector of ${\cal N}=4$ SYM other regimes -- {\it e.g.} large $j$ both at strong and at weak coupling \cite {CK, BEC} -- are relevant for comparisons with pure string theory results.
 In this respect, the limit $s, L \rightarrow \infty$, $g \rightarrow \infty$, $l=L/(g \ln s)$ fixed - the so-called 'semiclassical scaling limit' - has been widely studied \cite {CK}.
-Application of our techniques to this case is a possible future direction of investigations.
+Application of our equations and techniques to this case is a possible future direction of investigation.

 Finally, one has to mention the new line of research related to the recently discovered duality between ${\cal N}=6$ super Chern-Simons (SCS) theory with $U(N)\times U(N)$ gauge group at level $k$ and superstring theory in the $\text{AdS}_4\times\text{CP}^3$ background, when $N$ is large and the 't Hooft coupling $\lambda =N/k$ is kept fixed \cite {ABJM}.
 Integrability on the gauge side \cite {MZ2,GSY} and on the string side of the duality \cite {AF} was shown.
-Bethe ansatz-like equations were proposed \cite {GV} for the SCS theory and tested in various ways \cite {AVGHO}.
+Bethe Ansatz-like equations were proposed \cite {GV} for the SCS theory and tested in various ways \cite {AVGHO}.
 It could be surely of interest to apply the techniques discussed in this paper also to this new field of activity.

 We thank F. Buccheri, D. Bombardelli, F. Ravanini for discussions and suggestions.
 We acknowledge the INFN grant ''Iniziativa specifica PI14'', the international agreement INFN-MEC-2008 and the italian 'PRIN' for travel financial support.
 The work of P.G. is partially supported by MEC-FEDER (grant FPA2005-00188), by the Spanish Consolider-Ingenio 2010 Programme CPAN (CSD2007-00042) and by Xunta de Galicia (Conseller\'\i a de Educaci\'on and grant PGIDIT06PXIB296182PR).